rappdw/tsne-perf-test/README.md

 1) Build to docker image: `docker build -t tsne-perf .`
 2) Run the image, specifying which data set to use, e.g. `docker run -it tsne-perf iris`

+## vs. scikit-learn impl
+Because of implementation differences I don't include scikit-learn in the performance test.
+Because of the implementation chosen in scikit-learn, it performs significantly slower than any of these implementations (approximately twice as long as the lvdmaaten implementation).

-# On an EC2 m5.12xlarge instance
+## On an EC2 m5.12xlarge instance
-## 2500 Instance MNIST Data
+### 2500 Instance MNIST Data

 | Repo      | Wall Time (s) | Max Memory (kb) | Cumulative CPU % |
 | --------- | ------------- | --------------- | ---------------- |